denisidoro/krouter/README.md

 ### Configuration

-It is possible to establish a regular expression that the parameter must specify:
+It is possible to establish a regular expression that the parameter must satisfy:
 ```kotlin
 Route("user/:id/likes", hashmapOf(
     Pair("id", Schema("^[0-9]{2}$"))